 - nausea or lack of appetite

 The difference between safe and toxic amounts is minimal, and the product is difficult to measure using standard kitchen tools.
-One teaspoon of pure powdered caffeine, for example, contains the same amount of caffeine as 28 cups of coffee.
+One teaspoon of pure powdered caffeine, for example, contains the same amount of caffeine as

 Therefore, people must be careful when it comes to the amount of caffeine they ingest.
 The following people in particular need to take care.